 Louis J. Hait is a Partner in Kaye Scholer’s New York office.
 He joined Kaye Scholer’s Real Estate Department in 1984 and has been a partner since 1993.

-Louis has been recognized in Legal 500 for his continued excellence in real estate finance.
-He regularly writes and lectures on commercial real estate law.
-Louis’ most recent lecture was as a faculty member for the Practicing Law Institute’s conference entitled “Negotiating Real Estate Deals 2014,” at which he spoke on “Representing Lenders in a Changed Environment.”
-Louis’ most recent publication was an article entitled, “Does the Use of Equity Pledges in Mortgage Loans create a ‘Clogging’ Issue?” which appeared in Law360 in March 2013.
+Louis regularly writes and lectures on commercial real estate law.
+He will be a faculty member for the Practicing Law Institute’s conference entitled “Negotiating Real Estate Deals 2015,” at which he will speak on “Recent Trends in Real Estate Lending.”
+Louis’ most recent publications were “Does a New York Foreclosure Create an Opportunity for a Tenant to Walk Away from Its Lease Obligations” which appeared in the Winter 2015 edition of NY Real Property Law Journal and “Does the Use of Equity Pledges in Mortgage Loans create a ‘Clogging’ Issue?” which appeared in Law360 in March 2013.

 Louis is recognized as a leading practitioner in Chambers USA: America’s Leading Lawyers for Business.

 Auf dem Markt

 - Hait to Speak at PLI's “Negotiating Real Estate Deals 2015” June 4, 2015